-The Western Cape of South Africa is a popular region in the spring/summer seasons to watch whales and other marine life in their natural environs.
-Hermanus, about a two-hour drive east of Cape Town and close to the southernmost tip of the African continent, are great places to watch whales, Great White sharks and other amazing marine life in the Western Cape.
+The Western Cape of South Africa is a popular region to watch whales and other marine life in their natural environs.
+Hermanus (map) and Gansbaai, about a two-hour drive east of Cape Town and close to the southernmost tip of the African continent, are great places to watch whales, Great White sharks and other amazing marine life in the Western Cape.
 The whale-watching season typically lasts from May till November, when Humpback and Southern Right whales make these waters their home.
 Here are some suggested places to see whales, Great White sharks, penguins and seals around the Western Cape near Cape Town.

-For the ultimate whale/Great White-watching experience, head out for Gans Bay (Gansbaai), about 40 kilometers southeast of Hermanus.
+For the ultimate whale/Great White-watching experience, head out for Gans Bay or Gansbaai (map), about 40 kilometers southeast of Hermanus.
 You can easily sign up for one of the boat trips or if you’re a crazy thrill-seeker, you can opt for cage shark diving to rub noses with a Great White.
 I went for the former and had the time of my life!

-Another great place to see a large colony of penguins (which doesn’t require a boat tour) is Betty’s Bay.
-There are literally thousands of them there.
+Another great place to see a large colony of penguins is Betty’s Bay (map).
+There are literally hundreds of them there.
 If you’re in the area, don’t miss the drive along the coast between Betty’s Bay and Gordon’s Bay.
 This spectacular drive offers many awesome views of the beaches, the mountains and False Bay.
 You can end your drive in the Cape Winelands, with the historic Stellenbosch as the main town in the region.
 You’ll find stunning vineyards and hotels as well as a fantastic array of wine experiences.

-All these coastal towns can easily be combined with a drive along the popular Garden Route which winds through the coastal mountains and along the ocean from Cape Town to Port Elizabeth.
+All these coastal towns can easily be combined with the popular Garden Route road trip which winds through the coastal mountains and along the ocean from Cape Town to Port Elizabeth.

 Read other Velvet Escape articles on South Africa.
 Here’s a selection:

 - Cederberg: mountain passes, safaris & San rock art